 So, living in Panama can make you feel like you’ve doubled your income, savings, or pension.

-While prices vary by region and area, basic amenities like groceries, eating out, entertainment, rent, and transport cost less than what you would pay in the US.
+While prices vary by region and area, basic amenities like groceries, eating out, entertainment, rent, and transport cost much less than what you would pay in the US.
 Indeed, there are parts of Panama where you could comfortably live on $1,000 or less per month.
 Obviously, the cost of living in Panama City and other Expat hotspots is higher than in remote regions.

 Also, the cost of labor is low, so a gardener or housekeeper could cost as little as $20/day.
 And, that help can free you up to do the things that you love.